 Leading the Prayers of the People

-This page is prepared especially for those who lead the prayers at MtE but we hope that other might find it helpful too!
+This page is prepared especially for those who lead the prayers at MtE but we hope that others might find it helpful too!

-The following expands on this CHECKLIST for your prepared prayers for Sunday.
-Please give some thought to each item on the list before offering your prayers
+- A CHECKLIST for your prepared prayers for Sunday.
+Give some thought to each item on the list before offering your prayers.

 The structure of an intercessory prayer